stratis-storage/stratis-docs/content/multi-threading.md

 -----------
 The management of the D-Bus layer is handled by several cooperating tasks.
 The dbus crate supplies one task, which detects D-Bus messages and places them on its own unbounded channel.
-The stratisd tasks are the DbusTreeHandler task, the DbusConnectionHandler task, and the DbusUdevHandler task.
+The `stratisd` tasks are the DbusTreeHandler task, the DbusConnectionHandler task, and the DbusUdevHandler task.

 DbusTreeHandler task
 ---------------------
-stratisd defines a DbusTreehandler task which updates the dbus tree and may also handle emitting D-Bus signals.
-It is the unique receiver on the stratisd dbus channel and the only task which obtains a write lock on the dbus tree.
+`stratisd` defines a DbusTreehandler task which updates the dbus tree and may also handle emitting D-Bus signals.
+It is the unique receiver on the `stratisd` dbus channel and the only task which obtains a write lock on the dbus tree.
 It is a non-blocking task.

 DbusConnectionHandler task
 --------------------------
-stratisd defines a DbusConnectionHandler task which spawns a new task for every D-Bus method call.
+`stratisd` defines a DbusConnectionHandler task which spawns a new task for every D-Bus method call.
 Each spawned task obtains a read lock on the dbus tree before it begins to process the D-Bus method call, and may also lock the engine.
 If it locks the engine, it blocks on the lock.
-Each spawned task may place messages on the stratisd dbus channel.
+Each spawned task may place messages on the `stratisd` dbus channel.
 These tasks are responsible for sending replies to D-Bus message on the D-Bus.
-This is the only part of the implementation where new tasks can be spawned during stratisd's regular operation.
+This is the only part of the implementation where new tasks can be spawned during `stratisd`'s regular operation.

 DbusUdevHandler task
 --------------------
-stratisd defines a DbusUdevHandler task which removes udev event information from the stratisd udev channel, allows the engine to process it, and puts any messages that may be necessary as a result of the engine processing the udev event on the stratisd dbus channel.
+`stratisd` defines a DbusUdevHandler task which removes udev event information from the `stratisd` udev channel, allows the engine to process it, and puts any messages that may be necessary as a result of the engine processing the udev event on the `stratisd` dbus channel.
 Currently, a udev event may result in a pool being set up; when that happens an add message must be placed on the dbus channel for every filesystem or block device belonging to the pool, as well as an add message for the pool itself.
 The DbusUdevHandler locks